-In this installment of Old Chick Inspiration, we have an incredible story about mind over matter, and what’s possible when you push past the limits of your comfort zone.
-It shows that tiny little steps in in the right direction can lead you to big things.
+In this instalment of Old Chick Inspiration, we have an incredible story about mind over matter and what’s possible when you push past the limits of your comfort zone.
+It shows that tiny little steps in the right direction can lead you to big things.
 And in this case, it literally was small steps.
-I’m so happy to introduce to you this weeks Old Chick Inspiration…..
+I’m so happy to introduce to you this week's Old Chick Inspiration….
 Tami Evers.

 What has been your biggest lesson in this accomplishment?

 “I learned patience.
 To keep working towards your goal one small step at a time.
 I also learned that you can physically always give more than what your brain wants it too.
 The biggest thing that I got out of it was confidence.
 I know that now I can pretty much do anything I put my mind to”.

 What advice would you give to other women navigating mid-life chapter and aging?

 “My advice would be to take time for yourself.
 Make yourself a priority.
 For many we feel guilty if we take an hour or two for ourselves, but we give endlessly to others.
 Don’t be afraid to take chances or think you’re not good enough to do something you want to do.”

 What’s the best piece of advice that you have received about navigating mid-life?

 “My family was my rock always, and my best piece of advice came from my husband, who would remind me constantly that "you’re not in this alone".

 What do you love most about this stage of life?

 “I love the freedom that I have.
 I love not being afraid to say no to others.
 It’s ok to just be me.”